 After visiting with the wildlife, we set off towards the perilous trail to the landing—almost immediately, we encountered a large rock outcropping with the first set of chains.
 We managed to maneuver across this portion of the climb with little difficulty, which lifted our confidence in our ability to tackle the last half-mile that we had heard so much about.
 What lie ahead, was the infamous knife-edge ridge that leads to the top of Angel’s Landing—in case you still don’t know, let me describe the last half-mile of the trail.
 The spine of the fin that is Angel’s landing consists of a narrow sandstone crest measuring anywhere from approximately three to ten feet wide with sheer drop-offs on both sides—heavy chains attached to the rocks serve as handrails along most (but not all) of the drop-offs.
 In addition, footholds have been carved into the rock in several key areas.
 After the first scramble up a steep knob, where we gained our confidence on the chains, you reach an unprotected walk across a narrow saddle—the phrase razor’s edge has never been more appropriate.
 Following the saddle, you resume climbing the final pitch to the summit.
 Those who lack the stomach for this hair-raising adventure often watch the drama unfold from Scout Lookout—the two of us set off to test our mettle.

-Soon, we were both standing on the summit taking in the phenomenal view—Zion Canyon, The Great White Throne, and Red Arch Mountain can be seen from this commanding point.
-In addition, the park road and the Virgin River where it forms a horseshoe around a rock formation called The Organ are all visible nearly 1,500 feet below—I had overcome my fear and I was enjoying the view from the summit of Angel’s Landing with my best friend—what more could anyone ask for?
+Sook and I took our time scrambling up and over the “step of faith”, climbing higher and higher along the perilous ridge until we were both standing on the summit taking in the phenomenal view—Zion Canyon, The Great White Throne, and Red Arch Mountain can be seen from this commanding point.
+In addition, the park road and the Virgin River where it forms a horseshoe around a rock formation called The Organ are all visible nearly 1,500 feet below—we had overcome our fear and I was enjoying the view from the summit of Angel’s Landing with my wife, my best friend—what more could anyone ask for?
 (An easier way down maybe—just kidding.)
 We spent about 30 minutes taking photos, and eating some snacks, before we decided we had better start down—we didn't want to risk descending a busy trail, where the scary thought of having to pass someone on a narrow section might become a reality.

-Thankfully, hiking down was not as scary as I thought it would be, even though it was still pretty intimidating, and just as we had anticipated, it was starting to get busy now, and we met several people on the trail.
-Fortunately, it was no problem getting around each other, as people were very good about waiting for someone to finish a section before continuing.
+Thankfully, hiking down was not as scary as we thought it would be, even though it was still pretty intimidating, and just as we had anticipated, it was starting to get busy now, and we met several people on the trail.
+Fortunately, it was no problem getting around other hikers, as people were very good about waiting for others to finish a section before continuing.
 When we made it back to Scout Lookout, we turned around to see what we had accomplished—it was a good feeling to know we made it safely!